Kffeekltsch/spring-ssm/docs/index.md

 ## Abstract

 Modeling analog audio effects like spring reverb is a long-standing challenge due to their complex and nonlinear behaviors.
-We propose a hybrid architecture, `GCN_SSM`, that synergistically combines a Gated Convolutional Network (GCN) backbone with State-Space Model (SSM) layers.
+We propose a hybrid architecture, GCN_SSM, that synergistically combines a Gated Convolutional Network (GCN) backbone with State-Space Model (SSM) layers.
 This paper demonstrates that our interleaved hybrid model achieves state-of-the-art perceptual quality, confirmed through a systematic ablation study and subjective listening tests (MUSHRA).

 *Listeners are encouraged to use headphones for the best experience.*